 I was lucky to explore some of America’s most stunning spots on my coast to coast road trip with Trek America.
-Two amazing highlights of the trip were Yellowstone and Grand Teton National Park.
+Two amazing highlights of the trip was spending 4 days in Yellowstone and Grand Teton National Parks.
 Both parks are only a short distance from one another, yet, seem worlds apart in terms of appearance.
 Yellowstone attracts over 6 million visitors each year with it’s beautiful thermal pool, hot springs and geysers.
 Whereas Grand Teton is famous for snow capped mountains and picturesque lakes.
 On my road trip with Trek America I spent four days exploring some of which both parks have to offer.
 In this post I have put together a step by step itinerary guide with all my favourite spots from Yellowstone to Grand Teton.

 Begin your Yellowstone to Grand Teton adventure by driving from Cody, Wyoming.
 Cody is a small American town famous for it’s Rodeo scene.
-The town is one of the gateways to Yellowstone National Park and presents drivers with a stunning scenic route as they approach the park.
+The town is one of the gateways to Yellowstone National Park, a must on any US Road Trip.
+The drive presents road trippers with a stunning scenic route as they approach the park.
 From the East Entrance, take a 2 hour drive towards Yellowstone’s most famous geyser, Old Faithful.
 Take some time to explore the grounds of Old Faithful and see it erupt for your very eyes.
 Then hop back in the car and proceed 5 minutes down the road to the Black Sand Basin.
 Stroll along the black basins boardwalk and admire some of the trails most beautiful spots including the Rainbow Pool, the Sunset Lake and the Emerald Pool.
 The next stop, Grand Prismatic Spring is a further 10 minutes down the road.
 Walk along the Fairy Falls Trailhead until you reach the Grand Prismatic Spring viewing platform.
 The platform is the host to one of the most spectacular views in Yellowstone.
 Following visiting the Grand Prismatic Spring, I suggest heading to your accommodation for set up or check in.
 Those looking to camp, the Grant Village Campground is a lovely camping spot.
 That is local to many of Yellowstone’s top locations and ideal for those who enjoy star gazing.

 (Click on location names for Google Maps Directions)